hongyusu/hongyusu.github.io/_posts/2015-10-10-novelty-detection.md

 ![photo1]({{ site.url }}/myimages/novelty_detection.png)

 From the results, we can observe that when there are clear cluster structures exist in the dataset one-class SVM is able to capture the cluster structured with Gaussian kernel.
-On the other hand, robust covariance estimation fails to capture the cluster structure.
+On the other hand, robust covariance estimation fails to capture the cluster structure and tries to estimate a covariance based on data points from different clusters.

 ## Code

+Python code that is used to generate the experiments is shown in the following code block.

 {% highlight Python linenos %}
 '''